mitchellmcm27/tcg-ec/README.md

 - `python3 parallel_profile2.py` generates a 1-d profile in (p,T)-space
 - `python3 parallel_experiment.py` is a simple geodynamic experiment, lithospheric thickening

 In all cases, you can pass the name of any pre-defined composition that exists in the `notebooks/compositions` folder.
 For example, `python3 parallel_pd.py -c hacker_2015_md_xenolith`.

-Other arguments as follows
+By default the `parallel_*` scripts use all available CPU cores.

+Arguments can be passed as follows to customize the model runs:

 | CLI argument    |  Purpose                           | Default |
 |-----------------|------------------------------------|---------|